wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Why Care About Organization?
 ----------------------------
 Good code organization will rarely make or break a team's competitive ability—but it does mean easier debugging, faster modifications, nicer-looking code, and happier programmers.
-But while it's impossible to define "good" organization by way of what the code looks like from the inside, it's easier to define in terms of what the robot's software looks like from the outside.
+While it's impossible to define "good" organization by way of what the code looks like from the inside, it's easier to define in terms of what the robot's software looks like from the outside.

 What Good Organization Looks Like
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^